cruro/cruro/test/README.md

 - [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.
+- [util](/test/util) which tests the Cruro utilities, currently only bitcoin-tx.
 - [lint](/test/lint/) which perform various static analysis checks.